newretirement/fpe-api/inherited_ira.md

 ### Life Expectancy Table

 RMDs for inherited IRAs are calculated using a [distribution period](#terms) based on the IRS [Life Expectancy Table 1](https://www.irs.gov/publications/p590b#en_US_2023_publink100089977).
-For example, someone who is 35 year old is expected to live 50.5 more years according to this table.
+For example, someone who is 35 years old is expected to live 50.5 more years according to this table.

 ## 10-Year Rule